antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 In this section we put together the confusion matrix of derived trie classifier over the testing data.

-First we define a function that gives actual and predicted DSL-labels for given training rules:
+First we define a sub that gives the actual and predicted DSL-labels for a given training rule:

 ```perl6
 sub make-cf-couple(Pair $p) {